Gabon: Cuisine

 Gabonese cuisine is influenced by French cuisine, and staple foods are available.

 Sports

 The Gabon national football team has represented the nation since 1962.
 The Under-23 football team won the 2011 CAF U-23 Championship and qualified for the 2012 London Olympics.
 Gabon were joint hosts, along with Equatorial Guinea, of the 2012 Africa Cup of Nations, and the sole hosts of the competition's 2017 tournament.

 The Gabon national basketball team, nicknamed Les Panthères, finished 8th at the AfroBasket 2015.

 Gabon has competed at most Summer Olympics since 1972.
-Its Olympic medallist Anthony Obame won a silver medal in taekwondo at the 2012 Olympics held in London.
+Anthony Obame won a silver medal in taekwondo at the 2012 Olympics held in London.

 Gabon has recreational fishing and is considered the "best place in the world" to catch Atlantic tarpon.

+Since 2006, Gabon has hosted La Tropicale Amissa Bongo, a professional week-long bicycle race which includes both European and African teams.